Three great ways To Improve Sitting posture for a more comfortable pregnancy

 (Chiropractor at Clacton Chiropractic Clinic)

-Anna has a fantastic reputation amongst mums to be and midwives in her local areas.
-She has been involved with the creation of helpful MSK advice cards for the consideration of the midwives on the ward when consulting with expecting mothers and secondary development of simple algorithm on how to identify cases that can be co-managed alongside Chiropractors.
+Anna has a fantastic reputation amongst mums to be and midwives in her local area.
+She has been involved with the creation of helpful MSK advice cards for the consideration of midwives on the ward when consulting with expecting mothers, and helped to create a simple algorithm which identified cases that can be co-managed alongside Chiropractors.